datastax/terraform-provider-astra/docs/resources/streaming_sink.md

 ### Optional

-- `archive` (String) Name of the sink archive type to use.
+- `archive` (String) Name of the sink archive type to use, e.g. 'builtin://kafka'.
+It is recommended to set this field even though it is marked optional.
 Defaults to the value of sink_name.
 Must be formatted as a URL, e.g. 'builtin://jdbc-clickhouse'
 - `cloud_provider` (String, Deprecated) Cloud provider (deprecated, use `cluster` instead)
 - `cluster` (String) Name of the pulsar cluster in which to create the sink.
 If left blank, the name will be inferred from the cloud provider and region.
 - `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy this streaming sink.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to `true`.